jdaws9499/kidspro-npm/README.md

 ## Features

 - Feature 1
-- Feature 2
+- Parse age rating from x.509 certificates and compare with user rating x
+- Handle block urls and allow urls x
-- Password encoded
+- Password encoded using bcryptjs x
 - Time restrictions (day and time)
 - Monitoring (which blocked sites the kids visited)
 - Have password up front
 - CSS of the existing pages (blocked page can be for children and teens separately, do it in SUMMER)